kent-rasmussen/azt/ROADMAP.md

 #Roadmap

+## release stoppers
+- decent debugging information on play problems

 ## Things to Test
 - check that changes to S regexs don't break too much.
 - diagnose pl/imp not appearing on recording screen
     - not really there?
     - pushed off the screen?

-## release stoppers
-- decent debugging information on play problems
-- check on wait window in verifyT

 ## In Process (fix)
-- add ps button to makenoboard
 - freeze header on status scroll
 - don't write ps='Invalid' to profilesbysense
 - make settonevariablesbypsprofile take arguments ps, profile